 You can see it recorded under the 'odometer reading and history' section.
 You should always check the mileage recording so that you can:

 Note: The MOT centre cannot change any mistakes made on earlier mileage recordings.
 They can only change the current one.
+Click to view a sample of MOT test certificate.

 If the vehicle fails the MOT test: